Skip to main content

 A data layer is an object that contains all of the information that you want to share with Google Tag Manager (GTM).
 Information such as events or variables can be shared to Google Tag Manager via the data layer, and triggers can be set up in Google Tag Manager based on the values of variables (e.g., fire a remarketing tag when purchase_total > $100) or based on the specific events.
 Variable values can also be shared through to other tags (e.g., add purchase_total into the value field of a tag).

-Refer to the GTM developer guide for comprehensive details on how the data layer works.
+Refer to Google's GTM developer guide for comprehensive details on how the data layer works.

 Example of a data layer: